 optional placement year

 applied project/dissertation globalisation and the media post-colonial media cultures media technologies

 Final year options

-moral panics alternative media media, science, environment PR and power corporate PR communicating through photography radio 2 TV 2 feature-writing and publishing 3 work based learning 2 foreign language
+moral panics alternative media media, science, environment PR and power corporate PR communicating through photography radio 2 TV 2 feature-writing and publishing 3 work based learning 2

 Prepare for your future career

 We can help you gain the skills and experience employers are looking for and prepare you for your future career.
 We offer you

 - opportunities to become more employable by gaining hands-on experience and developing work-ready skills that will impress employers